ohler55/ojg/design.md

-# A Journey building a fast JSON parser and full JSONPath with Oj for Go
+# A Journey building a fast JSON parser and full JSONPath, Oj for Go

 I had a dream.
 I'd write a fast JSON parser, generic data, and a JSONPath implementation and it would be beautiful, well organized, and